phalcon-orphanage/docs/en/reference/flash.rst

 Implicit Flush vs. Session
 --------------------------
-Depending on the adapter used to sent the messages, they could be sent directly to the view, or be temporarily stored in session to be shown later.
+Depending on the adapter used to send the messages, it could be producing output directly, or be temporarily storing the messages in session to be shown later.
 When should you use each?
-That usually depends on the type of redirection you to do after sending the messages.
+That usually depends on the type of redirection you do after sending the messages.
 For example if you make a "forward" is not necessary to store the messages in session, but if you do a HTTP redirect then they need to be stored in session:

 .. code-block:: php